 Aussie star Margot Robbie has been rumoured to play Sharon Tate, the actress and model who was married to the director Roman Polanski and who was murdered by members of the ‘Manson Family’ in 1969.
 Jennifer Lawrence has also been linked to the role.

 When NME asked Marilyn Manson about who should be in the film, he said: “Vincent Gallo, Jeremy Davies… I wouldn’t wanna be in it.
 It’s too obvious.”

 When does filming begin?

 Production on the film is expected to begin in mid-2018.

 The recently disgraced Harvey Weinstein was involved in all of Tarantino’s previous films, first at Miramax and later with The Weinstein Company.
 Following the scandal, Tarantino decided to cut ties, leading to a bidding war for #9.

-The film will be distributed by Sony, who beat Paramount and Warner Bros to the rights – reportedly Sony’s Tom Rothman impressed Tarantino with his knowledge of film history.
+For now it is understood that the film will be distributed by Sony, who beat Paramount and Warner Bros to the rights.
+Reportedly, Sony’s Tom Rothman impressed Tarantino with his knowledge of film history.

 According to Deadline the budget for the film will be in the region of Django Unchained‘s – $100m – which has been called “staggering” when compared to Baby Driver‘s $35m budget.
-The Hateful Eight‘s $44m budget and performed disappointingly at the box office.
+The Hateful Eight had a $44m budget and performed disappointingly at the box office.